[Updated: August 2022]

 And 100% possible.

-When David talked about what he has done over the years – building his sticky client experience and his outreach to his referral sources – it completely aligns with what I teach the members of my Growth By Referrals community.
-And that is rewarding and validating.
+When David talked about what he has done over the years – building his referable client experience and his outreach to his referral sources – it completely aligned with what I teach the clients in my three signature programs – Referable Client Experience, Growth By Referrals and Referring Machines.

 I know what I teach my students works.
 My results are very real – 100+ referrals every year for multiple years in a row.
-And my students’ results speak volumes as well from attorneys to financial advisors to realtors to coaches and consultants.
+And my clients’ results speak volumes as well from attorneys to financial advisors, realtors to interior designers, coaches to consultants and more.

 Here are some of the highlights of what David practices: